The City of Kingston's Form-Based Zoning Code

 • Legalize accessory dwelling units (ADUs) Citywide

-• Legalize neighborhood businesses and mixed-use development as had been common prior to the adoption of the 1960s zoning code
+• Legalize neighborhood businesses and mixed-use development

-• Ensure that new development contributes to the City’s historic urban form.
+• Ensure that new development contributes to the City’s historic urban form

-To access the Form-Based Code and its included Regulating Maps, please access the Online Zoning Portal to the right.
+To access the Form-Based Code and its Regulating Maps, please access the Online Zoning Portal to the right.
 A PDF version may also be found here.

 Have a question about how to use the City of Kingston's Form-Based Code?
 Feel free to ask it here!